AT-KB/sample-repo/README.md

    railway add         # add Postgres plugin
    ```
 3. In the Railway dashboard, add the environment variables `SECRET_KEY`, `DATABASE_URL`, and `DEBUG`.
-4. Sign up for a free account at [J-Quants](https://jpx-jquants.com/) to obtain your API token.
-Add this token to the Railway dashboard as `JQUANTS_TOKEN`.
+4. If you plan to use [J-Quants](https://jpx-jquants.com/), sign up for a free account to obtain your API token and add it to the dashboard as `JQUANTS_TOKEN`.
+Otherwise, this variable can be omitted.

 ## Development